- What is Copywriting?

-The unique selling point of Truepush in the push notification industry is its pricing model.
-It is clearly conveyed through the homepage title that Truepush is the ‘most affordable push platform’.
+It is clearly conveyed through the homepage title that Truepush is the ‘free push platform and push ads’.
 The unique selling point will allow brand marketers with a limited budget to explore the tool.
 In this way, Truepush not only establishes trust in small brands and enterprises but also allows big organizations to try out the tool as the pricing is not a concern here.

 There are tonnes of activities that come under marketing like content marketing, copywriting, blog writing, and so on.